by Ellen Isaacs

 How to Do What Needs to Be Done

-Communists understand that capitalists and the state, that represents capitalists’ interests, rule through the massive armed power of the military and the police and will never allow workers to take over their society without a struggle.
+Communists understand that capitalists and the state, which represents capitalists’ interests, rule through the massive armed power of the military and the police and will never allow workers to take over their society without a struggle.
 Both mass participation and the willingness to forcibly overthrow capitalism are necessary to do so.
 Communists also understand that even if workers take power, there will be powerful forces of the deposed ruling class and its allies and ruling classes of other nations that will try to topple the revolutionary forces for a long period to come.
 Only after all or nearly all of those forces are defeated, can the revolution give up its own ability to fight.

 The way in which a communist party operates, before and after a revolution, is democratic centralism.
 What that means is decisions about its positions or actions to be taken are discussed broadly, but that once a program has been decided on, all the members agree to carry it out until experience proves that adjustments must be made.
 Then the process can start again.
 Most of us actually use this process in groups to which we belong.
 A strategy or tactic is decided upon and then all the members carry it out, whether it is to demonstrate at a particular time or not interrupt a speaker until they are done.
 We all know that the military functions by demanding that each person obey orders, although there is no possibility to question those orders – no democracy.
 On the other hand, each soldier deciding whom, how and when to fight would accomplish nothing – no centralism.